USS Dahlgren (DDG-43): Fate

 Dahlgren was decommissioned 31 July 1992 and stricken from the Naval Vessel Register on 20 November 1992.
 Dahlgren was transferred to the James River Reserve Fleet on 1 July 1993.
 Dahlgren was sold to N.R.
 Acquisition, New York, New York on 15 April 1994 for $283,711.78 for scrapping.
 N.R.
 Acquisition then subcontracted the actual scrapping to Wilmington Resources of Wilmington, North Carolina.
 Wilmington Resources changed their name to Sigma Recycling in January 1996 and then lost their permits to dismantle ships on 24 July 1996.

 Dahlgren was among 10 ships repossessed by the Navy on 30 September 1996.
 Upon being returned to the Navy, Dahlgren was sold to International Shipbreakers of Brownsville, Texas on 10 February 1999.
 Dahlgren was repossessed for a second time on 10 July 2000 after the scrap yard failed to take delivery of the ship in a timely manner.
-On 29 July 2005, a contract was issued to ESCO Marine of Brownsville, Texas to dismantle Dahlgren for $2,653,018.
-Dahlgren was completely dismantled on 28 March 2006.
+On 29 July 2005, a contract was issued to ESCO Marine of Brownsville, Texas to dismantle Dahlgren for $2,653,018. on 28 March 2006, Dahlgren ceased to exist.